 - 1. Connect to the VMware server using vSphere client.
 Log in as a user that has permission to create, start, and stop virtual machines. - 2.
 In the Summary tab, click New Virtual Machine in the Command box. - 3.
 Choose Custom.
 Click Next. - 4.
 Enter a name for the virtual machine.
 Click Next. - Choose a Datastore with at least 160GB of free space available.
 Click Next. - 6.
 You may need to select the Virtual Machine Version, depending on your host.
 Select the version.
 Click Next. - Select Linux for the Guest Operating System, then select CentOS 64-bit, if available, from the Version drop-down.
 If CentOS 64-bit is not available, select Other Linux (64-bit).
 Click Next. - Set the number of virtual processors to 1, 2 or 4, depending on the size of your configuration.
 See Virtual Machine Requirements (on page 1).
-Click Next. - Adjust the amount of memory allocated for the virtual machine, using the specifications on the DVD box as a guideline for your license size.
+Click Next. - Adjust the amount of memory allocated for the virtual machine, depending on the size of your configuration.
+See Virtual Machine Requirements (on page 1).
 Click Next. - 10.
 Set the number of NICs to one or two.
 If there are two NICs, one can be used for external access to the web interface and the other can be used as a private LAN for communication with the PDUs and other data center devices.